mynameisvinn/DropletML/README.md

-# Droplet
+# DropletML
-**Droplet** lets you save and share PyTorch model weights with zero code overhead.
-It is dropbox for ml models.
+**DropletML** lets you save and share PyTorch model weights with zero code overhead and no size limitations.

 ## Install
 ```bash